Updated: August 22, 2024

 • What is the New Jersey State Savings Plan?

-The New Jersey State Savings Plan, known as the Secure Choice Savings Program, is a state-sponsored retirement plan that was designed to help more private sector employers offer a qualified retirement plan to their employees.
+The New Jersey State Savings Plan, originally known as the Secure Choice Savings Program, is now called RetirementReady NJ, and a state-sponsored retirement plan that was designed to help more private sector employers offer a qualified retirement plan to their employees.
 The plan is administered by the Secure Choice Savings Board and is currently working on program implementation.

 • Are New Jersey employers required to offer a retirement plan?

 With the passing of P.L.
 2019 c.
-56 in March of 2019, all New Jersey employers with more than 25 employees that have been in business for at least two years are required to enroll employees into the Secure Choice Savings Program.
+56 in March of 2019, all New Jersey employers with more than 25 employees that have been in business for at least two years are required to enroll employees when the program is active.
 If desired, employees also have the option to opt out of the program.